anahata-os/anahata-ai/anahata-ai/anahata.md

 -   **Type-Safe Execution:** A `ToolManager` orchestrates the tool lifecycle, using the rich domain model to perform validation and type-safe conversion of arguments from the model's JSON format into Java objects before execution.
 -   **Automated Schema Generation:** A `SchemaProvider` uses reflection to generate detailed, OpenAPI 3-compliant JSON schemas for all tools, ensuring the model receives a precise definition of their capabilities.

-### 2.3.
-Configuration (`uno.anahata.ai.config`)

-Configuration is handled through a layered set of objects:

--   `AiConfig`: Manages global and application-specific settings, such as working directories.
--   `ChatConfig`: Holds the configuration for a single chat session, including the model ID and registered tool classes.
--   `Preferences`: A serializable POJO for persisting user settings (like tool permissions) to disk using the Kryo serializer.

 ### 2.4.
 Serialization (`uno.anahata.ai.internal.kryo`)

--   **Kryo:** The framework uses the high-performance Kryo library for serializing `Preferences` and entire chat sessions to disk.
+-   **Kryo:** The framework uses the high-performance Kryo library for serializing the entire `Chat` object graph, including `Preferences` and the full session history, to disk.
 A thread-safe `KryoUtils` class manages Kryo instances.